-Overall, the increasing number of mothers in the labor force has not resulted in dramatic increases in the number of fathers who are primary caregivers of young children.
-The U.S. Census defines stay-at-home fathers (SAHFs) as married men with children younger than 15 years old and who remained out of the labor force for at least 1 year to primarily care for their children while their wives worked outside of the home (U.S. Census, 2015).
-Census data show that although the number of SAHFs more than doubled from 93,000 in 2000 to 211,000 in 2014 (U.S. Census Bureau, 2000, 2015), mothers are still the large majority of full-time caregivers.
+We thank the fathers who participated in this study and the National At-Home Dad Network.
+Some of the data and ideas appearing in this article were presented on March, 2016, at the Annual Conference on Men and Masculinities of the American Men's Studies Association in Ann Arbor, Michigan.
+The abstract of the article is shared on the Shawna J. Lee's website: www.parentingincontext.org stay-at-home fathers (SAHFs) as married men with children younger than 15-years-old and who remained out of the labor force for at least 1 year to primarily care for their children while their wives worked outside of the home (U.S. Census Bureau, 2015).
+Census data show that although the number of SAHFs more than doubled from 93,000 in 2000 to 211,000 in 2014 (U.S. Census Bureau, 2015), mothers are still the large majority of full-time caregivers.
 In 2012, about 84% of stay-at-home parents were mothers and 16% were fathers (Livingston, 2014).